 Pace Car Project: 1969 Chevrolet Camaro SS/RS

-In 1969, the Chevy Camaro had the honor of pacing the field at the Indianapolis 500 for the second time in three years.
-To celebrate the occasion, Chevy built 3,675 replica convertibles with SS and RS equipment and badging, all painted Dover White with Hugger Orange accents and interior trim.
+04/24/2024: In 1969, the Chevy Camaro had the honor of pacing the field at the Indianapolis 500 for the second time in three years.
+Chevy built 3,675 replica convertibles with SS and RS equipment and badging to celebrate the occasion, with all painted Dover White with Hugger Orange accents and interior trim.
 This example is one of them, though it’s led a rough life and will need a complete restoration.
-Located in Oklahoma City, Oklahoma, this project is available here on eBay and awaits the first bid of $25,000.
+Located in Oklahoma City, Oklahoma, this project is available here on eBay.

-Not only did the ’69 Camaro pace the field at Indy, but it was also the official car of the “festival” which meant the car carried around drivers and celebrities during all the activities leading up to the big race.
+Not only did the ’69 Camaro pace the field at Indy, but it was also the official car of the “festival,” which meant the vehicles carried around drivers and celebrities during all the activities leading up to the big race.
 These were standout cars in their appearance, with both SS and RS features and Z28 stripes plus houndstooth seating.
 When buyers ordered one of the replicas, they had the RPO Z11 code on the cowl tag to support its authenticity.
-Most of the real pace cars and replicas had 350 cubic inch V8 engines, though a few 396 editions were also built.
+Most real Pace Cars and Replicas had 350 cubic inch V8 engines, though a few 396 editions were also built.

-The seller bought this car as a project to restore it but has decided against it and found one in better condition to apply his/her time and money to.
-It’s not numbers matching though the drivetrain is said to be period correct.
-Unfortunately, the motor is locked up so if you have to replace the block, it’s not going to further deter the car’s value.
+The seller bought this car as a project to restore it but has decided against it and found one in better condition to which they can apply their time and money.
+It’s not numbers matching, though the drivetrain is said to be period correct.
+Unfortunately, the motor is locked up, so if you have to replace the block, it won’t further deter the car’s value.
 The seller also has no faith in the TH-350 or 400 automatic transmissions being usable.
 A rebuilt 12-bolt rear end will be thrown in for good measure.
 Note to sellers: take photos in landscape, not portrait; they show off your wares better.

 Comments